Abbey Catholic Primary School

 Q3: How do the school know how much progress is being made by pupils with Special Educational Needs?

-All children’s progress, including those children or young people with special educational need, is tracked using the school’s assessment tracking system.
-Pupils are assessed regularly using teacher marking, observations and questioning as well as more formal assessments such as curriculum tests and standardised test.
+All children’s progress, including those children or young people with Special Educational Needs (SEN), is tracked using the school’s assessment tracking system.

-In Birmingham we also have access to the Birmingham Language and Literacy and Maths toolkits which support assessment when a child or young person is making small steps of progress.
-In addition for children or young people with special educational needs we also set individual targets that are reviews at least three times a year.
-This helps the school to monitor how well interventions are working.
+In Birmingham, we also have access to the Birmingham Language and Literacy and Maths toolkits which support assessment when a child or young person is making small steps of progress or working well below their age-related curriculum.

 Q4: What extra-curricular activities can a pupil with Special Educational Needs access at school?